DoctorStranger/AI/README.md

 # AI
-Artificial Intelligence made proudly by JavaScript.
+Artificial Intelligence made proudly by Losum using Javascript.